 - Tell us your weekly income and spending

-- Provide bank statements for the last two months
+- Provide bank statements for the last three months

 How to appeal a decision about discretionary housing payment Click to get info

 If you don’t agree with our decision you can:

 - Ask for an explanation of how we made our decision or calculated your benefit